 A second example aggregates values into existing polygons.
 Although aggregating features into equal bins produces a map showing concentration of Ebola in a region, maps that show concentrations of outbreaks within actual political or administrative boundaries are necessary to respond appropriately with medicine and medical resources.

-See Display features with aggregated results for more information.
+See Aggregate values into related features for more information.